coredao-org/CoreDAO-Docs/docs/CoreIgnition/Mechanics.md

   <img width="500" alt="dApp tab" src="https://github.com/user-attachments/assets/a2067f6d-0202-474f-8acb-c9cd2d4007e9"/>
 </p>

-In addition to holding strategic tokens and deploying your assets into various dApps, users can also earn additional Multipliers by taking actions from special campaigns.
+In addition to holding strategic tokens and deploying assets into various dApps, users can also earn additional Multipliers by taking actions from special campaigns.
 The multipliers from campaigns can stack on top of the baseline multipliers highlighted above to further boost Sparks.
 Baseline multipliers are subject to change without prior notice.